 Guide Dogs WA is owned and operated by VisAbility.
 Visit the VisAbility website to find out about specialist orientation and support services and aids.

 VisAbility is honoured to have the Honourable Kim Beazley AC, Governor of Western Australia, as its official Patron.

 Guide Dogs WA is a member of Guide Dogs Australia and the International Guide Dog Federation.

-Guide Dogs Australia would like to acknowledge some of its major national corporate supporters for their ongoing commitment to assisting Australians who are blind or vision impaired:
+Guide Dogs Australia would like to acknowledge major national corporate supporters for their ongoing commitment to assisting Australians with low vision, disability and illness.